joebew42/joebew42.github.io/_posts/2025-04-06-growing-systems-towards-ddd-event-sourcing-and-event-driven-architecture.markdown

 > "Everything that happens inside the Application Service, stays inside the Application Service."

-In other words, the Application Service defines the scope of the operation, and it should guarantee that everything within it happens atomically and consistently: if something fails, the whole operation is rolled back, unless intentional.
+In other words, the Application Service defines the scope of the operation, and it should guarantee that everything within it happens atomically and consistently: if something fails, the whole operation is rolled back, unless this is intentional.

 ![](/assets/growing-system-towards-ddd-image-1.png)